Breezwell/E4-Armory/README.md

 - **Expandable / collapsible table layout** — switch between high‑level overview and detailed decomposition.
 - **Rename any item** — adapt the hierarchy to your domain (e.g., Mission → Workstream → Action).
 - **Delete items easily** — keep your structure clean and focused.
-- **Text areas for notes and details** — capture requirements, context, acceptance criteria, or any relevant information.
+- **Information capture** — capture requirements, context, acceptance criteria, or any relevant information.
-- **Data Exporting** - easily copy information into local files
+- **Data exporting** - easily copy information into local files
 - **Local File-Based Database** - utilizes SQLite, so no servers required to store and query your data
 - **Lightweight and fast** — no ceremony, no configuration overhead, no complexity.